 Master Most in Demand Skills Now !

-6. Who is responsible to update the indexes?
+6. Who is responsible for updating the indexes?

-Oracle is capable of maintaining and using indexes and Oracle automatically distributes the data into relevant indexes when any change is made in the table data.
+Oracle is capable of maintaining and using indexes.
+It automatically distributes the data into relevant indexes when any change is made in the table data.

 7. What are the various databases available in the market?